Yom Kippur & 2 Samuel: When David Goes Too Far

 There may well have been a tradition involving goat-demons in ancient Canaan.
 In the 12th century CE, Rambam wrote that some Sabeans worshipped demons who took the form of goats,9 and Ibn Ezra wrote that “lunatics who see these demons experience visions of goat-like creatures”.10

-Azazel the symbol of chaos
+Azazeil: the symbol of chaos

-The Talmud’s explanation that Azazel (עֲזָאזֵל) comes azaz (עַז עַז) = “strong, strong” and eil (אֵל) = “strength, power” is far-fetched, since it requires moving the letter aleph (א).
+The Talmud’s explanation that Azazeil (עֲזָאזֵל) comes azaz (עַז עַז) = “strong, strong” and eil (אֵל) = “strength, power” is far-fetched, since it requires moving the letter aleph (א).
 In Biblical Hebrew, related words often use different vowel sounds, and weak letters may appear and disappear.
 But a strong letter such as an aleph is never moved to a different position.

-One can, however, divide Azazel (עֲזָאזֵל) into az (עז) and azal (אָזַל) = disappear, go away.
+One can, however, divide Azazeil (עֲזָאזֵל) into az (עז) and azal (אָזַל) = disappear, go away.
 The participle form of azal is ozeil (אֺזֵל) = disappearing.
-So Azazel may mean “Disappearing Goat”: eiz (עֵז) = goat, she-goat, goat hair + azal (אָזַל) = disappear, go away.
+So Azazeil may mean “Disappearing Goat”: eiz (עֵז) = goat, she-goat, goat hair + azal (אָזַל) = disappear, go away.

-21st century translator and commentator Robert Alter used this etymology, and also wrote that the lot for God represents civilization and order, while the lot for Azazel represents wilderness and chaos.
+21st century translator and commentator Robert Alter used this etymology, and also wrote that the lot for God represents civilization and order, while the lot for Azazeil represents wilderness and chaos.
 Thus the goat who carries the misdeeds of the Israelites symbolically takes them to the chaos, the tohu and bohu, that was present in Genesis 1:2 before God began creating the universe.11

 *